apache/spark/docs/configuration.md

   <td><code>spark.task.cpus</code></td>
   <td>1</td>
   <td>
     Number of cores to allocate for each task.
+Can have fractional values, e.g. 0.1 (100 millicpus), in Kubernetes mode.
   </td>
 </tr>
 <tr>